sabri-chey/service-entertain-user/README.md

 Here's the main endpoint available:

     GET /V1/entertain/getJoke
 Use this endpoint to fetch a random joke from the external service.

 ## Setup

     Before running the application, make sure that Java JDK 17 is installed.
     To run the application, follow these steps:
     Clone this repository.
     Open the project in your favourite IDE on Intellij IDEA.
-Build and run the application.
+## Building and running the application.

+### build docker image
+    docker build --tag=service-entertain-user:latest .

+### Run docker image
+    docker run -p 8080:8080 service-entertain-user